rubensousa/FloatingToolbar/README.md

 - app:floatingCustomView -> Layout resource

 ## Changelog

+### 1.0.0 (02/07/2016)
+- Improved behavior with SnackBar
+- Improved animation on APIs below 21
+- Improved animation duration on larger devices
+- Update support library to 24.0.0
+- Add getMenu() method
+- Add detach methods to disable events
+- Add floatingHandleFabClick attribute to handle fab click automatically (defaults to true)
+- Add floatingToastOnLongClick attribute to show a toast with the MenuItem's title (defaults to true)
+- Add support to anchored FAB

 ### 0.3 (29/04/2016)
 - Improved behavior with SnackBar (Still needs some fixes though)